SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 Now move to a new cell and enter:

-    =A1+1
+    =A1+2

-Excel will provide the answer 2 January 1900 (in some format) because the result of this arithmetic returns a date after 1 January 1900.
-Now try removing a day.
+Excel will provide the answer 3 January 1900 (in some format) because the result of this arithmetic returns a date 2 days after
+1 January 1900.
+Now try removing 2 day2.
 Move to another cell and enter:

-    =A1-1
+    =A1-2

 Excel returns an error, because it is incapable of understanding that dates existed prior to 1 January 1900.
 This is, of course, a huge problem for historians (and many other researchers)!